wirljordan/x-alerts-mvp/X_AUTH_SETUP.md

 ## Step 3: Get Your Credentials

-1. In your Twitter app dashboard, go to "Keys and tokens"
+1. In your X app dashboard, go to "Keys and tokens"
 2. Copy your **Client ID** and **Client Secret**
 3. Keep these secure - never commit them to version control